microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-administrativeunitinfo.md

 ms.prod: "cloud-communications"
 ---

-# participantBase resource type
+# administrativeUnitInfo resource type

 Namespace: microsoft.graph.callRecords

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an object that expose information about the administrative units associated to a call [participantBase](callrecords-participantbase.md).
+Represents an object that expose information about the administrative units associated to a call .

 ## Properties